Degeneration of Hodge structures over Picard modular surfaces: Abstract

 \section{Abstract}

 We study variations of Hodge structures over a Picard modular surface, and compute the weights and types of their degenerations through the cusps of the Baily-Borel compactification.
-The main tool is a theorem of Burgos and Wildeshaus.
+These computations are one of the key inputs which allow Wildeshaus \cite{WildPic} to construct motives associated with Picard modular forms.